 - Make sure to document any and all injuries you’ve endured

 Gathering all of the information above and giving it to your lawyer right away will help expedite the claims process and provide your lawyer with the tools they need to fight for you.
 The main thing to focus on after a truck collision is your safety and healing from your injuries.
 Along with this, do your best to gather all of the information you can from the truck driver and their company and hand all the information to your lawyer to begin their investigation.
-Again, now is not the time to wait to take action – contact an experienced truck accident lawyer immediately after the collision so you can start focusing on healing while your lawyer takes care of your settlement.
+Again, now is not the time to wait to take action – contact an experienced truck accident lawyer immediately after the collision so you can start focusing on healing while your injury lawyer takes care of your settlement.